ssreekanth2000/project_1/report.md

 Lets start from the basics and see how many people in the dataset have used cannabis.
 We shall examine both the absolute number and the percentage.
 This will help us see if this is representative of the general population.

-No of people in the dataset who have used cannabis 24022.
+Number of people in the dataset who have used cannabis 24022.
 Percent of users surveyed = 42.68%

 This is inline with the national average which is estimated at 44%.
 This is the substance with the highest number of people using it after alcohol which is legal.